Dear Ellie - Part 6

 Out of breath and bewildered, Scott stumbled up on his front porch.
 Ellie met him there and collapsed in his arms.
 They both collapsed together on the porch as the flashing lights of the first police cruiser.came into view.

 Scott struggled to stand, Sweat poured from his brow and glistened in the street light.
 He held tightly to one of the porch pillars.
 Ellie was numb with shock.
 She didn't realize it at the time how her perfect world was quickly unraveling.
 Humpty Dumpty would have to wait.
 She remained curled in the corner of the porch as the officer approached.

-First on the scene, Officer Moreland ran from his cruiser to the porch.
-"Did you see the see the attacker?
+First, on the scene, Officer Moreland ran from his cruiser to the porch.
+"Did you see the attacker?
 Which way did he go?"